14,600 MTD plastic waste collected in Mumbai in 2024, a 33 per cent jump from last year

-A report by Praja Foundation revealed that the Brihanmumbai Municipal Corporation (BMC) collected an average of 14,623 metric tonnes per day (MTD) waste from its 24 municipal wards in 2024 — a 33% jump from 2020- 21 when 6,500 MTD was collected.
+A report by the Praja Foundation revealed that the Brihanmumbai Municipal Corporation (BMC) collected an average of 14,623 metric tonnes per day (MTD) of waste from its 24 municipal wards in 2024 — a 33% increase from 2020-2021, when 10,500 MTD was collected.

-The data also revealed that 12,351 solid waste management-related civic complaints were reported in 2022, compared to 11,056 complaints lodged in the previous year, reflecting a 12% increase.
+The data also revealed that 12,351 solid waste management-related civic complaints were reported in 2022, up from 11,056 the previous year, a 12% increase.

-Among the 12,351 complaints registered in 2022, 4,356 concerned garbage not being lifted from houses, gullies, markets, and roads.
-Meanwhile, the most minor complaints against garbage lorries that did not report for service were reported.
+Among the 12,351 complaints registered in 2022, 4,356 concerned the failure to lift garbage from houses, gullies, markets, and roads.
+Meanwhile, the least serious complaints about garbage lorries that did not report for service were reported.

 The report reveals that the highest per capita/day waste in 2022, weighing 0.90 kg, 0.84 kg, and 0.76 kg, respectively, was collected from Mumbai corporation's A ward, which covers Churchgate, Colaba, and Navy Nagar; B ward, which covers Masjid Bunder, Mohd Ali Road, Dongri, and Bhendi Bazaar; and H/West ward, which covers western areas Bandra, Khar, and Santacruz.

-Meanwhile, the maximum waste collected per day was from L ward, which includes Sakinaka, Chandivali, Asaloha, and Kurla; G/North ward, which includes Dharavi, Mahim, and Dadar; and K/East ward, which covers Andheri East, Jogeshwari, and Vile Parle, at a total of 491 MTD, 459 MTD, and 441 MTD, respectively.
+Meanwhile, the maximum waste collected per day was from L ward, which includes Sakinaka, Chandivali, Asaloha, and Kurla; G/North ward, which provides for Dharavi, Mahim, and Dadar; and K/East ward, which covers Andheri East, Jogeshwari, and Vile Parle, at a total of 491 MTD, 459 MTD, and 441 MTD, respectively.

 "Effective decentralisation of solid waste management is the need of the hour to manage and process waste at source," said Yogesh Mishra, Head of Research and Analysis of Praja Foundation.